Treehouse of Horror XXV: The Others

 In a parody of The Others, the Simpson family find unexplained frosty chocolate milkshakes and that their TV only shows Married... with Children.
 After a ghost attacks him in his sleep, Homer summons the ghosts, who turn out to be the family's former selves from The Tracey Ullman Show.
 Homer is attracted to the ghost Marge who prefers him to the former grumpy Homer, so the jealous living Marge kills herself to become a ghost by putting her head in the oven.
 The ghost Homer becomes jealous and bludgeons the living Homer unconscious with a toaster while he is in the bathtub, causing him to drown and then reappear as a ghost.
 Bart leaps across to a tree to escape the ghosts, but when Lisa chases after him, she misses the tree and falls to the ground, unknowingly killing herself, her ghost then chokes Bart with his slingshot as revenge, causing him to also fall to the ground and die instantly, becoming a bitter ghost.
 Groundskeeper Willie takes the children's corpses to make stew and it is implied that he murdered Maggie.
 After encountering Dr. Marvin Monroe, who is in spiritual limbo and can't walk fully through walls, Marge settles her differences with her older counterpart and both women force Homer to choose between them.
 Homer chooses his modern-day wife over the older ghost after she wins him over with an emotional speech.
-The next morning at the breakfast table, Lisa asks if there could ever be any other incarnations of the Simpsons and a range of Simpson families based on other animations are then shown, including but not limited to: Pixar, Anime, Adventure Time, South Park, Archer, Sylvain Chomet designs, LEGO designs and the Despicable Me Minions.
+The next morning at the breakfast table, Lisa asks if there could ever be any other incarnations of the Simpsons and a range of Simpson families based on other animations are then shown, including but not limited to: Pixar, Anime, Adventure Time, South Park, Archer, Sylvain Chomet designs, LEGO designs, animals versions and the Despicable Me Minions.
 The segment ends with the original version of Homer unsuccessfully trying to photograph a good portrait of the two families together.